gmnmedeiros/gmnmedeiros/README.md

 #### 💡 Fun fact: I went to Law School at UFPB but fell in love with tech throughout my course.

 #### 🌱 Another fun fact: I am also a Christian Reformed Theologian.
-I expect to grab my Theology Bachelor degree on July 2021.
+I love the relationship between Philosophy, Technology and the Holy Scriptures.

 #### You can reach me on Instagram @gabrielmdedeiros_n